 The review process should be proportional to the likely risk (for example, research on vulnerable groups or at-risk populations demands more careful attention than other forms of research).

-The Society's Developing Areas Research Group (DARG) Ethical Guidelines.
+The Society's Development Geographies Research Group (DevGRG) Ethical Guidelines

 Kara, H. (2018) Research Ethics in the Real World, Bristol: Policy Press.

 Lunn, J. (ed.)
 (2014) Fieldwork in the Global South: Ethical Challenges and Dilemmas, London: Routledge.
 Particularly Nora Fagerholm’s chapter, 'Whose knowledge, whose benefit?
 Ethical challenges of participatory mapping.
 Experience from fieldwork on mapping community values on land in Zanzibar’, pages 158-169

 Journal of Research Practice (2014).
 Themed issue on ‘Giving back in field research’

 Clare Madge’s chapter in ‘Postgraduate Fieldwork in Developing Areas’, published by DARG and edited by Elspeth Robson and Katie Willis